By Sunil Kishen, VP Sales and Partnerships, Aviatrix Systems Inc.

 - Supports static route configuration.

-- Supports overlapping IP address ranges between GCP and on-premises network.
+- Supports overlapping IP address ranges between Google Cloud and on-premises network.

 - Supports policy-based routing.

-- Supports stateful inspection for TCP port-based filtering at GCP network level.
+- Supports stateful inspection for TCP port-based filtering at Google Cloud network level.

 - Supports IPsec interoperability with all standard IPsec routers and firewalls.